TheProjectsGuy/SMAI21-CS7.403/README.md

 ### Project

-~~The project can be found at [TheProjectsGuy/SMAI21-CS7.403-Project](https://github.com/TheProjectsGuy/SMAI21-CS7.403-Project).~~
+The project can be found at [TheProjectsGuy/SMAI21-CS7.403-Project](https://github.com/TheProjectsGuy/SMAI21-CS7.403-Project).
-This is probably never going to be made public :sweat_smile::see_no_evil: